KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 }
 ```

-Now let's see what the code does exactly:
+Now let’s see what the code does exactly:

 - You have to define the number of columns you want your grid to be based on, the max-width of your container and the width of a column.
 - Gutter width will be automagically calculated based on the 3 values you previously set.